cfsengineering/CEASIOMpy/ceasiompy/CPACS2GMSH/README.md

 * `Display mesh with GMSH : False`
 Open the gmsh GUI after the generation of the surface mesh (2D) and the domain mesh (3D).
 This option is usefully to control the quality of the automated generated mesh or make extra operation with gmsh GUI.

+Mesh type:
+* `Choice the mesh type: Euler or RANS`
+Choose between an unstructured domain (Euler) and an hybrid domain (RANS)

 Domain:

 * `Use Symmetry : False`